MonteRyan61/frontend-web-development/Process Blog/Class_Portal/README.md

 ![Happy Accident](happyAccident.png "Happy Accident") While adding a photo of me I set he same class for the flex item as my menu buttons on the image.
 Although this was an accident I really like the way it looked and decided to keep that styling on the image as it keeps the flow of the page looking nice.

 Once I had the main page set up I began to experiment with animations for the buttons.
 I didn't want to make it to flashy.
 While doing some research on hover animations I found alot of crazy ones.
 I saw a few using this transition wiht an ease-out and have to color change (https://blog.hubspot.com/website/css-hover-animation).
 I decided to try that out and liked how suttle but effect it was and stuck with it for all of my pages to keep unison.
+Also for these links I will implement target=”_blank” so that a new seperate tab is opened as I found it annoying that git hub would open and they only way to reach the page again was to hit the back button.

 ![Projects Page](projectsPage.png "Projects Page")